Skip to content

 No more re-builds and extensive re-engineering to build a new distributed codebase when the time comes.
 It is all already in there for that future date.

-What does it contain?
+What does this codebase contain?

 It is a fully functioning and tested system with some common "base" functionality.